 - Enable or disable the autologin option.
 This allows a user to remain logged in, even if he/she leaves the site.
-Is this option is activated, the “Stay signed in” option will appear on the login screen.
+If this option is activated, the “Stay signed in” option will appear on the login screen to be selected.

 - Activate the session expiration option.
 If you select this option, an additional field will open, where you will be able to define the inactivity time duration before the session expiry.

-- Log user login, name, and mail address for all requests.
+- Define to log user login, name, and mail address for all requests.